pantheon-systems/documentation/source/content/php-versions.md

 <dd>

 Sites using retired versions of PHP will continue to serve pages, but new development cannot be done.
-To resume development on a site using a retired version of PHP, first upgrade the PHP version on the development site.
+To resume development on a site using a retired version of PHP, first upgrade the PHP version on the development environment.

 </dd>